QELLENCE/QELLENCE/README.md

 - 👋 Hi, I’m @QELLENCE
-- 👀 I’m interested in learning data science with python skills
+- 👀 I’m interested in blockchain technology
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...python, web3, solidty and full stack
 - 💞️ I’m looking to collaborate on ...projects
 - 📫 How to reach me ...fredricoddongo@gmail.com